drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	be interesting to see how much close to a DT the final triangulation would be after applying different restrictions to the algorithm and how much the total runtime would be improved.

-	*adding adaptive precision for incircle checks *

-#pagebreak()
+//#pagebreak()
 = Conclusion

+	The Delaunay Triangulation is a complex algorithm with multiple valid approaches to reach the same result.
+	Its foundation in rich mathematical theory, particularly the edge-flipping operation, has inspired both efficient serial algorithms and their highly parallelisable counterparts.
+Our work demonstrated that significant reductions in runtime can be achieved through parallelisation, provided the algorithm lends itself well to this transformation.

+	We explored the mathematical principles underlying the algorithm and examined the challenges of adapting CPU-based implementations to run on GPUs.
+This process involved a detailed analysis of the transition from serial to parallel code.
+While the parallel version showed promising performance improvements, there is still room for further optimisation and analysis.

+	In conclusion, although GPU programming can offer substantial speedups, it is also a time-intensive process that requires careful algorithm design and performance tuning to maximise efficiency.

-	The Delaunay Triangulation is a complex algorithm with lots of possible routes to obtain the same answer.
+//	The Delaunay Triangulation is a complex algorithm with lots of possible routes to obtain the same answer.
-	With rich mathematics inspiring the flipping operation needed to find the DT providing serial algorithms which also give rise to highly parallelised counter parts.
-We show that the development of parallelised algorithms can provide us with a tremendously decreased runtime if the algorithm of choice is suited for a highly parallelisable formulation.
+//	With rich mathematics inspiring the flipping operation needed to find the DT providing serial algorithms which
+//	also give rise to highly parallelised counter parts.
+We show that the development of parallelised algorithms
+//	can provide us with a tremendously decreased runtime if the algorithm of choice is suited for a highly
+//	parallelisable formulation.
+//

-	We have explored the mathematics which allow us to proceed in certainty to aspects of the algorithm, we noted the complications and contrasts between CPU programming when programming for GPUs and we the observed the transformation of the serial code to its parallel counterpart and we analysed the parallel algorithm thoroughly but more analysis and optimisations can still be made.
+//	We have explored the mathematics which allow us to proceed in certainty to aspects of the algorithm, we noted
+//	the complications and contrasts between CPU programming when programming for GPUs and we the observed the
+//	transformation of the serial code to its parallel counterpart and we analysed the parallel algorithm
+//	thoroughly but more analysis and optimisations can still be made.
+//

-	We can conclude that while significant speedups can be achieved with writing GPU code, it can be a time intensive process with a lot of choices to be made by the programmer along the way in order for the code to run as efficiently as possible.
+//	We can conclude that while significant speedups can be achieved with writing GPU code, it can be a time
+//	intensive process with a lot of choices to be made by the programmer along the way in order for the
+//	code to run as efficiently as possible.
+//
 #pagebreak()
 #bibliography("references.bib")